TAG-Epic/imageserver/README.md

 `IMAGE_SERVER` - The image server to sign at.
 This should include http/https://
 `SKYNET_PORTAL` - The skynet portal to upload images to.
 `LOGIN_TOKEN` - A user token from the server's list of `ALLOWED_TOKENS`

+You also have to install `requests clipboard siaskynet notify-py` for the client to work